windmaple/EchoTheMacro/README.md

 # EchoTheMacro

 A simple Amazon Alexa skill to read essays from YC's The Macro.
-It is based on Amazon Alexa's fact template; it tries to pull down essays from YC's The Macro RSS feed and lets Echo read them for you.
+It is based on Amazon Alexa's fact template and it is now live in Echo's skill store (search 'The Macro' to install).
+It tries to pull down essays from YC's The Macro RSS feed and lets Echo read them for you.

 # Instructions:
 1. Download the nodejs dependencies, compress all files in src/ (including node_modules/) into an archive and upload to Amazon Lambda